Our history

-ACXPA began as a practitioner-led effort to raise the standard of customer service and experience — vendor-free, practical, and built for people responsible for customer outcomes.
+ACXPA didn’t start as an association.
+It started in 2011 as a practitioner-led effort to raise the standard of customer service and experience — independent, practical, and built for the people responsible for customer outcomes.

-Born in Australia and shaped by real operations, it started with one simple idea: the industry deserved independent resources created by people who had actually done the work.
+Born in Australia and shaped by real operations, it started with one simple idea: the industry deserved resources created by people who had actually done the work — people who wanted to help, not sell.

 Milestones that shaped the platform

-The detail matters — but the through-line is consistent: practitioner-led, vendor-free, and designed to lift decision quality, capability, and outcomes.
+The detail matters — but the through-line is consistent: practitioner-led, independent, and designed to lift decision quality, capability and outcomes.

 “Where it all began.”